 The College of Nursing strongly recommends that applicants first attend a College of Nursing Graduate Information Session before submitting their application.

-- Applicants to the MS program, including Care Management, Nursing Education, and Nursing Informatics MS tracks, must provide evidence of completion of a Bachelor's Degree in Nursing from a regionally accredited university or college, and a nationally accredited nursing school from either
+- Evidence of a Bachelor's Degree in Nursing from a regionally accredited university or college, and a nationally accredited nursing school from either

 - The Commission on Collegiate Nursing Accreditation (CCNE), or